 - An electronic survey of graduating majors is sent out every year asking students to assess what they have learned, their grasp of historical thinking skills, their ability to do sophisticated work in the discipline, and their career goals and how the history major has prepared them for the future.

-- In 2019, the department will inaugurate an alumni survey (to be conducted every five years) asking about graduate training, employment history, and those aspects of their undergraduate education that have been most and least valuable in their education or employment after graduation.
+- The department will inaugurate an alumni survey (to be conducted every five years) asking about graduate training, employment history, and those aspects of their undergraduate education that have been most and least valuable in their education or employment after graduation.

 Graduate students in the M.A. program in history, in addition to being assessed in some of the ways highlighted above, are also expected to achieve a level of proficiency in the discipline that is tested in the following ways: